On the convergence of the drainage network with branching: Drainage Network with branching

 \begin{remark} The case of $\alpha = \infty$ (which means $\epsilon_n$ = 0 for all $n \in \mathbb{N})$ is equivalent to the usual Drainage Network where no branching occurs.
 For this process, the convergence to the Brownian Web has been established in \cite{cfd}. \end{remark}

-The following two theorems are devoted to the study of the limit behavior of the DNB when the branching parameter is of order $\frac{1}{n}$.
+From now on we fix $\alpha =1$.
+The following two theorems are devoted to the study of the limit behavior of the DNB.
 We use the standard notation ``$\Longrightarrow$" for convergence in distribution.

 \begin{theorem} Let $W_n^l$ (resp. $W_n^r$) be the set of l-paths (resp. r-paths) of a diffusively rescaled DNB with parameter $\epsilon_n = \fb n^{-1}$ for some $\fb >0$.
 There exist $\hat{W}_n^l$ and $\hat{W}_n^r$ dual processes of $W_n^l$ and $W_n^r$ respectively such that